Can you recall your favorite playground game as a child?

 There were so many that filled the day for me, especially during the summer months out on school break.
 You might remember a few of them—kickball, four square, hide-and-seek, wheelbarrow, or Mother May I. These games made the time pass and brought neighborhood kids together.
 And when we were done playing those games, we could easily find a local park with a basketball rim and a playscape to exert the remaining energy for the day.
 Playing was fun and powerful!

-As a child growing up in Detroit, it was not uncommon to see a group of children out playing.
+Growing up in Detroit, it was not uncommon to see a group of children out playing.
 In my neighborhood, we re-purposed the open fields where residential homes once sat and made them baseball, kickball or football fields — a phenomenon now known as pocket parks.
 Usually absent were coaches and parents telling us how to play—we made the rules, picked our teams and had fun.
 It was hours upon hours of fun to play with neighborhood strangers who became friends.
 That’s the power of play.

 Statistics show that through play, children build confidence, leadership skills, learn problem solving skills and go on to lead healthy and productive lives.
 It’s no wonder heads started turning at the 2017 release of the State of Play Southeast Michigan report, which found that “only 13 percent of youth in the region get one hour of daily physical activity, as recommended by the Centers for Disease Control and Prevention.”